daji1937/GitRepo/README.md

-Fourth Commit - New line added & created a new branch on upstream repo Fifth Commit - Understanding adding a new branch to remote and viewing it in local Sixth Commit - Understanding adding a new branch to remote and viewing it in local
+Fourth Commit - New line added & created a new branch on upstream repo Fifth Commit - Understanding adding a new branch to remote and viewing it in local Sixth Commit - Understanding adding a new branch to remote and viewing it in local Sevent Commit - Adding a new commit & verifying the merge